Infineon/mtb-example-psoc4-msclp-isx-tom-keypad-2-buttons/README.md

 ## Operation

-1. Connect the USB cable between the [CY8CPROTO-040T-MS Kit](https://www.infineon.com/CY8CPROTO-040T-MS) and the PC with the Keypad-2 extension board, as shown in **Figure 1**.
+1. Connect the USB cable between the kit and the PC with the Keypad-2 extension board, as shown in **Figure 1**.

    **Figure 1.
 Connecting the CY8CPROTO-040T-MS Kit with the PC**